Growing Roots - our residential permaculture design course

 Course Dates 2026

-The course spans 12 days and is thoughtfully paced across three long weekends, each about a month apart over the summer.
+The course spans 12 days and is paced across three long weekends, each about a month apart over the summer.
 Teaching takes place from Friday through Monday, with arrivals on Thursday evening to allow time to settle in before we begin.

 Weekend One